 - monetary gold, treated as a financial asset

 - gold held as a store of value, to be included in valuables

 - gold as an industrial material, to be included in intermediate consumption or inventories

-In the accounts a distinction is drawn between gold held as a financial asset (financial gold) and gold held like any other commodity (commodity gold).
-Commodity gold in the form of finished manufactures together with net domestic and overseas transactions in gold moving into or out of finished manufactured form (as in, for example, jewellery, dentistry, electronic goods, medals and proof – but not bullion – coins) is recorded in exports and imports of goods.
+In the accounts, a distinction is drawn between gold held as a financial asset (financial gold) and gold held like any other commodity (commodity gold).
+Commodity gold in the form of finished manufactures, together with net domestic and overseas transactions in gold moving into or out of finished manufactured form (as in for jewellery, dentistry, electronic goods, medals, and proof – but not bullion – coins) is recorded in exports and imports of goods.

-All other transactions in gold (that is, those involving semi-manufactures, for example, rods and wire; or bullion, bullion coins or banking-type assets and liabilities denominated in gold, including official reserve assets) are treated as financial gold transactions and included in the financial account of the balance of payments.
+All other transactions in gold (that is those involving semi-manufactures, for example rods and wire, bullion, bullion coins or banking-type assets and liabilities denominated in gold, including official reserve assets) are treated as financial gold transactions and included in the financial account of the balance of payments.

 The UK has adopted different treatment to avoid distortion of its trade in goods account by the substantial transactions of the London bullion market.

 Voluntary transfer payments.
 They may be current or capital in nature.
-Grants from government or the European Union to producers are subsidies.
+Grants from the government or the EU to producers are subsidies.

 Gross domestic product (GDP)